How to Withdraw Money From a Bank

 Withdraw money in person from the bank

 You can also withdraw cash in person at your local bank branch.
-There are two ways to do this:

-Withdrawing money from an online bank account
+Withdrawing money from an online-only bank account

 Other ways to withdraw money from your bank account

-Disclosure: This article is for educational purposes about banking products.
-It is not intended to provide legal, investment, tax, or financial advice and is not a substitute for professional advice.
-It does not indicate the availability of any Citi product or service.
-For advice about your specific circumstances, you should refer to the disclosures financial institutions provide for various products and consult a qualified professional.
+Disclosure: This article is for general educational purposes.
+It is not intended to provide financial advice.
+It also is not intended to describe or indicate the availability of any Citi product or service.
+You should refer to the terms and conditions financial institution provide for various products.

 Additional Resources